Sooshiance/README/README.md

 :penguin: I'm currently reading about Linux OS

-:rofl: FUN FACT : I like to walk in the rain:cloud_with_rain:
+:rofl: FUN FACT : I like to walk in the rain :cloud_with_rain:

 :clock12: I'm currently learning everything